Home » Blog » Mushroom and Leek Risotto

 Print Recipe Pin Recipe

-Mushroom & Leek Risotto
+Mushroom and Leek Risotto

 A creamy and fresh Italian favourite, risotto.
 This dish has the heartiness of a winter meal yet fresh enough for warmer spring days.
-This Mushroom & Leek Risotto is full of earthy and fresh flavours and is a perfect dinner for mid week meals or weekend entertaining.
+This Mushroom and Leek Risotto is full of earthy and fresh flavours and is a perfect dinner for mid week meals or weekend entertaining.

 Prep Time10 minutes

-Cook Time30 minutes
+Cook Time35 minutes

-Total Time40 minutes
+Total Time45 minutes

 Course: Main Course